osmandapp/web/main/docs/user/plan-route/create-route.md

 With this option, you can choose how points are connected for the whole track or only for the next segment.
 This can be done in a straight line or by calculating a route using one of the profiles that you have enabled in the OsmAnd app *Menu → Settings → App profiles*.

-Choose how to connect the points, by a straight line, or calculate a route between them as specified:

 - *Whole track* - The whole track will be recalculated using the selected profile.
 - *Next segment* - Only the next segment will be recalculated using the selected profile.